pyprogrammerblog/progressupdater/README.rst

 The Celery Implementation
 -------------------------
-The updater in his constructor access to the uuid of the task and generates a log with this task_uuid
+The updater in his constructor access to the uuid of the task and the name.
+Then it generates a log with this task_uuid and task_name